Genealogy Images of History

 FRIEDL, George * Private.
 Fuller Illinois.
 WW 1 Honor Roll -Died of Wounds.

-FRIEDMAN, Albert * Sergeant, (Brooklyn, New York -Honor Roll - Killed in Action).
+FRIEDMAN, Albert * Sergeant, (Brooklyn, New York -Honor Roll - Killed in Action)

 FRIEDMAN, Ralph - author - 1837 era - Site: California, Oregon.
 "West's Wildest Cattle Drive". by Ralph Friedman, the story of a cattle drive from San Francisco to Willamette Settlement in Oregon Country which too 9 months and was published in this seldom found western magazine.